fastpack/benchmark/README.md

   `statMs` difference between the source modification and the resulting file)
 - All the tested bundlers (including fastpack!) think they are faster than they really are (see [logs](./basic/logs)).
-- Fastpack is still the fastest.
+- Fastpack is still the fastest!

 ## Basic Benchmark
 This is intended to be the simple benchmark of bundling ~1600 modules